 “If contractors learn to put the cost in monthly terms versus one lump sum, it becomes a lot more affordable to the consumer; hence, the contractor closes more jobs,” she said.

 Back-End Support From Manufacturers

 Some manufacturer adjustments to support dealer business through the pandemic have taken place away from the public eye.

 Rheem’s Roberts reports creating a best practices flyer and has transitioned in-person training programs from its five Innovation Learning Centers in North America to e-learning and webinar formats.

-Rheem also moved up the launch of its new online technical training program, Interplay.
+Rheem also moved up the launch of its new online technical training program, which incorporates customizable learning path software from Interplay Learning.
 This tool “provides interactive, highly engaging training classes that feature VR technology and 3-D simulations,” said Roberts.
 The NATE-recognized classes offer CEU credits.